siva82kb/ALADA-Course/README.md

  15 | Machine Learning | | 30 Nov 2024
  16 | Linear Programming | | 15 Dec 2024
  17 | Probability & Statistics | | 15 Dec 2024

+### Tutorials
+We will have regular tutorial sessions to solve problems in class on topics covered until that point.
+The tutorials file is available [here](assignments/tutorial.pdf)

 ### Submission Link
 All assignments must be submitted as soft copies on the [submission portal]().